eclipse-sumo/sumo/docs/web/docs/Demand/Routes_from_Observation_Points.md

 Given a network and the list of detectors, [dfrouter](../dfrouter.md) assigns types to detectors and saves the so extended list into a file if the option **--detectors-output <DETECTOR_OUTPUT_FILE\>** is given.
-This list looks like the input described above except that an aditional attribute is given for each detector, "type", which may have one of the following
+This list looks like the input described above except that an additional attribute is given for each detector, "type", which may have one of the following
 values: "source", "sink", "between", and "discarded".
 You can also generate a list of points of interests (POIs) which can be read by